Cactoidal/Treasure-Seeker/godot/README.md

 The player will also autolose if the game detects that the euint8 is greater than 24.

 Naturally, looping through many mappings and repeatedly cmuxxing will blow up the cost of a transaction, which is less than ideal.
 But it at least corrects the current problem.

+In practice, it might be that most players won't end up with many mappings, electing to quit the match well before gas gets too out of hand.

+The contract logic has been updated, the demo has been re-released, and the information leak problem has been corrected.
+While I would have liked to notice this glaring flaw much earlier, I'm glad I realized it was there.